Unconditional (Clay Davidson album)

+Release and promotion

+Virgin Nashville began circulating the title track "Unconditional" to radio stations in December 1999, and it quickly became a hit, first charting in January 2000.
+"Unconditional" was officially released as the album's lead single in February 2000.

 Critical reception

-William Ruhlmann of Allmusic rated the album three stars, comparing its sound to southern rock on some tracks but saying "there's nothing here that's particularly striking from a creative standpoint."
+William Ruhlmann of AllMusic rated the album three stars, comparing its sound to southern rock on some tracks but saying "there's nothing here that's particularly striking from a creative standpoint."
 Entertainment Weekly critic Alanna Nash rated it B+, comparing Davidson's vocals to Delbert McClinton and calling the album "a tender-tough charmer."